Skyscraper Case Study

 Image Engine was responsible for the original breach of the flames, nicknamed “the fire snakes”: tendrils of red-hot blaze that burst through the silhouette of the parks’ trees.
 On set, Neve Campbell reacted to flickering lights and a blue screen background.
 Image Engine replaced this with the full-CG fire asset, which furiously bursts from the ground and sprays jets of fire across the screen.

 Once again, Image Engine shared the sequence with ILM and Iloura, with shots cutting between work produced across the three separate facilities.
-As with the previous sequence, the studios kept in constant communication, ensuring that no one asset looked out of place, and that the final edit felt smooth and consistent from start of sequence to end.
+As with the previous sequence, the studios kept in constant communication, ensuring that no one asset looked out of place and that the final edit felt smooth and consistent from the start of the sequence to the end.

 Reaching the summit